pkrukowski1/Machine-learning-GINs/README.md

 * DD,
 * NCI1.

-Then we have compared the results of trained models with the Local Degree Profile.
+Then we have compared the results of trained models with the Local Degree Profile method, which is a good and simple baseline.
 The results are located in the report file.
 There is also a piece of theory about what GINs and LDP methods are.